JohnTheNerd/WOLRelay/README.md

         - **scanInterval**: How long should we wait between ARP scans (in seconds)?
 Remove entirely to disable ARP scanning and rely on ARP announcement packets, but keep in mind that this will have a cost in accuracy as not all devices will send ARP announcements unless specifically requested.
 ARP scanning currently only works on /24 networks (which is basically every home network).

+        - **scanThreads**: How many threads should WOLRelay use to scan the network?
+This field is optional, with a default of 3.

         - **scanInterfaces**: This field is optional.
 A list of strings, indicating the names of network interfaces to sniff ARP packets from.

         - **devices**: Required if ARP is enabled.
 A list of objects with two keys, "name" defining the display name and "mac" defining the MAC address.